It’s time. I’m 40. I have family history. Okay, I’m nearing 42, but it is time for my first mammogram.

 I wrap myself back into my gown, hold my head up high and proceed to the changing cubbies again.
 Never looking back at the mammographer with whom I’ve become so superficially intimate with, I hear Dean Martin faintly in the distance….
 That’s amore.

 The following week, I get an email that there has been an update to Dr. Teat’s patient portal.
 I cringe, flashing back to my doughnut-making event and with apprehension on what I’m about to discover.
 Did they find anything suspicious?
 A cyst?
 A tumor?
 Will I need a follow-up diagnostic mammogram?
 An ultrasound?
 It could go in so many directions.
-After all, the American Cancer Society estimated nearly 13,000 new breast cancer cases for females <40 years old in 20171.
+After all, breast cancer is the second leading cause of cancer death in women (behind lung cancer).

 I login to the portal and look for the tab on test results.
 There it is: Screening Mammogram.
 The result?
 Normal.
 While my partner would beg to differ with such an assessment of me, I’m gratified!
 The report goes on to read that there are no significant abnormalities.
 The breasts appear symmetrical with no masses, distorted structures or suspicious calcifications.
 I let out a sign of relief.
 No more kneading needed… at least until next year.
 I now know the discomfort of a screening mammogram is worth the peace of mind.
 Easy as pie 😉